prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

     mysql --database=netAiconet < iconet/iconet.sql
     ```

 13. Set the admin credentials in a file named `.env` in the project root.
-Use `.env.example` as a template.
+Use `.env.default` as a template.